taion/scroll-behavior/README.md

 You can further customize scroll behavior by providing a `shouldUpdateScroll` callback to the enhanced history.
 This callback is called with both the old location and the new location.

-You can:
+You can return:

-- return a falsy value to suppress normal scroll behavior
+- a falsy value to suppress the scroll update
-- return a position array such as [ 0, 100 ] to scroll to that position
+- a position array such as `[ 0, 100 ]` to scroll to that position
-- return an otherwise truthy value to get normal scroll behavior
+- a truthy value to get normal scroll behavior

 ```js
 const history = useScroll(createHistory)({